 11-Ask for help:

-Reach out to someone who truly cares about you and ask for their help.
-Just like how offering help can make you feel better, by reaching out and requesting support, you give someone else the chance to experience that same gift.
-It may be difficult to do when you’re feeling down, but simply take their contact information and give them a call or send an email with the confidence that it will help improve your mood and possibly uplift theirs too.
+Reach out to someone who cares about you and ask for their help.
+Just as helping others can make you feel better, asking for support gives someone else the chance to feel good too.
+It might be hard when you’re feeling down but just call or email them, knowing it can improve your mood and theirs too.

 12-Make a success list:

-One of the challenging aspects of feeling blue is that it distorts our thinking, leading to a negative perception of ourselves and the world.
+Feeling blue can be tough because it makes us think negatively about ourselves and the world.
 To counter this, try shifting your negative perspective with a success list.
 Maintain an ongoing record of the small (and significant) things that you are accomplishing.
 Witnessing the growth of your list will serve as motivation and help you maintain focus on the progress you are making.

 Related:15 Success Habits Of Successful People